 Although I badly wanted to see the cliffs of Uluwatu and the sunset at Tanah Lot, limited cash meant foregoing the tours.
 We wanted to make sure we have enough for pasalubong shopping and airport/travel tax.

 There is, of course, no shortage of activities and things to see in Kuta.
 What do they say about the best things in life?
 They are free.
 That is until you see a beautifully made, hand-crafted decor that you are sure will look perfect on top of one of the cabinets back home…

 Consumerism is big in Kuta, restaurants, hotels and malls are at every turn.
-Think of Boracay, but on crack!
-Lots and lots of it.
+Think of Boracay, but on steroids!
 Come night time, restaurants and bars near the beach offer free shows.
 Bands, fire dancers, performers generating as much noise and fanfare, competing for attention to lure in customers.
 Almost a sensory overload.